Canadian comics: 21st century

-At the dawn of the 21st Century, the comics industry had changed considerably.
+At the dawn of the 21st century, the comics industry had changed considerably.
 The graphic novel had come into its own, and traditional comics sales dropped significantly.
 Louis Riel, who had been a major target of John Bengough's caricatures in the early days of Confederation, was the protagonist in Chester Brown's award-winning, best-selling "comic-strip biography".
 With his graphic novels and book collections, he gained a wider audience than he had with his serial comic books, and he abandoned serial comics entirely to focus on original graphic novels after Louis Riel.
 Greater appreciation of the artform was shown when Brown and Seth became recipients of grants from the Canada Council for the Arts.
 Dave Sim's Cerebus completed its planned 26-year, 300-issue run in 2004.

 Foreign comics, especially Japanese, became quite successful in Canada, and stood out for gaining large numbers of female fans, who had traditionally stayed away from comic books.
 They also had a significant influence on artists such as Bryan Lee O'Malley and his Scott Pilgrim series.
 Due to differing social norms, the content of these comics are sometimes censored or ran afoul of Canadian customs officials.
 Incidental nudity could be interpreted by them as child pornography and result in jail terms.

 Drawn & Quarterly has become known as a house for art comics, translations of non-English works, like Montrealer Michel Rabagliati's Paul series, and archive editions of classic comics, such as Wright's Little Nipper.
 The publisher has earned a reputation for the special attention they put into book design, and has played a pivotal rôle in shaping comics' rise in artistic prominence, and in getting comics into mainstream book stores in both Canada and the US.
 D&Q publisher Chris Oliveros, along with Art Spiegelman, lobbied bookstores to include a section for graphic novels, which would be subdivided by subject.

 Webcomics, such as Kate Beaton's Hark!
-A Vagrant, Ryan Sohmer and Lar deSouza's Looking for Group, and Karl Kerschl's The Abominable Charles Christopher, became an increasingly popular outlet for Canadian cartoonists.
+A Vagrant, Ryan North's Dinosaur Comics, Ryan Sohmer and Lar deSouza's Looking for Group, and Karl Kerschl's The Abominable Charles Christopher, became an increasingly popular outlet for Canadian cartoonists.
 The popularity of Beaton's work has led to it being published in book form, with Time magazine placing it in the top 10 fiction books of 2011.

 The comics community in Canada has grown, and has grown appreciative of its talent, celebrating it with awards such as the Doug Wrights and Joe Shusters, as well as with classy events such as the international Toronto Comic Arts Festival, which has been cosponsored by the Toronto Public Library since 2009.